 My abstract paintings are composed of flows and aggregates of watercolor, pigment, salts, and sediments laid over cartographic skeletons, ranging in dimension from 15” to 72”.
 They embody an effort to identify and map the emotional and poetic qualities of place.
 I’m particularly interested in processes such as erosion, evaporation, and decay, and other manifestations of transience, permanence, and change, in the visible surface of the earth.

-Raised in a family of geologists and artists whose ancestors took part in the settling and mapping of the American West, I’ve inherited an affinity for its geography, atmosphere, history, and the dynamics of our interaction with it.
-I’m particularly drawn to the desert, where I spend a lot of time walking.
+My practice is driven by what Belden Lane, in The Solace of Fierce Landscapes, calls “acute, personal longing for fierce terrain”.
+Raised in Colorado in a family of geologists and artists whose ancestors took part in the settling and mapping of the West, I have deep affinity for deserts, their natural systems, and the dynamics of our cultural interaction with them.

 “The physical act of painting is itself mysterious, profoundly disorienting,” said Darren Waterston.
-Like walking, the act of painting is a sequential process of unfolding revelations and recognition.
-I’m continually amazed by the physical ability of sediment suspended in water to describe ephemeral experiences employing the same elemental forces that sculpt land.
+Like walking, painting is a sequential process of unfolding revelations and recognition.
+I’m amazed by the physical ability of sediment suspended in water to describe transformative experiences employing the same elemental forces that sculpt land.